 The Background to the Charity:

 The Charity was founded on the 19th November 2003, specifically to help children and young people, up to the age of 25 years, with physical disabilities living in Stourbridge and the surrounding areas.
-Currently, we limit our area of operation to within a 50 mile radius of Stourbridge, due to the level of applications we receive.
+Currently, we limit our area of operation to within a 50 mile radius of Stourbridge, due to the level of applications we receive, which covers approximately 75%.of the entire Midlands area.

 The Charity is registered with the Charity Commission, registration no. 1101230, and the stated aims are to provide the relief of Physically Handicapped Children, by the provision of financial assistance, at the discretion of the Trustees.